segarciat/TLPI/ch09-Process-Credentials/exercises/02-privileged-process/README.md

 ## Solution

 No. A process is privileged when it executes with an effective used ID with a value 0.
-However, the an unprivileged process can use the system call `setuid`, `seteuid`, `setreuid`, or `setresuid` (if available) to change its effective ID to the same value of its real user ID or its saved set user ID.
-Thus, it is available to obtain root privilege.
+However, an unprivileged process can use the system call `setuid`, `seteuid`, `setreuid`, or `setresuid` (if available) to change its effective ID to the same value of its real user ID or its saved set user ID.
+Thus, the process in question is currently able to become privileged.